 Burger King’s Operations Management, 10 Decisions, Productivity

-Burger King’s Operations Management, 10 Decision Areas
+Burger King’s Operations Management: 10 Critical Decision Areas

 5. Layout Design and Strategy.
 Burger King’s operations management emphasizes efficiency.
 For example, the company’s kitchen design is as compact as possible to save space while enabling worker productivity.
-Thus, Burger King addresses this strategic decision area through efficient layouts and workflows.
+Thus, Burger King addresses this critical decision area through efficient layouts and workflows.

 6. Job Design and Human Resources.
 Sufficient and effective human resources are the objective in this strategic decision area of operations management.
 Burger King satisfies this concern through standardized training programs.
 The firm has field teams and Restaurant Support Centers for this purpose.
+Burger King’s company culture (work culture) helps motivate employees to achieve high productivity goals and business effectiveness.
+This culture’s emphasis on performance encourages workers’ effectiveness at the company’s quick-service restaurants.
+In relation to organizational culture, the design of Burger King’s organizational structure (company structure) reflects the business approach and decisions used in this area of operations management.

 Productivity at Burger King

 Burger King’s operations management measures productivity from different angles, such as those of the franchisees, corporate headquarters, and regional facilities.
 The goal is to maximize productivity while minimizing corresponding costs.
-The following are some notable productivity criteria at Burger King:
+The following are some notable productivity metrics at Burger King:

 1. Revenues per restaurant (restaurant productivity)